phetsims/phet-info/doc/phet-software-design-patterns.md

 }
 ```

-(4) To narrow an API, pick fields from the parent class’ options, rather than duplicate the definitions of those fields.
+(4) To narrow an API, pick fields from the parent class’s options, rather than duplicate the definitions of those fields.

 ```typescript
 // Our parent class is Path, whose options type is PathOptions.